se-edu/addressbook-level3/docs/DevOps.md

 ### Code coverage

-As part of CI, this project uses Codecov to generate coverage reports.
-When CI runs, it will generate code coverage data (based on the tests run by CI) and upload that data to the CodeCov website, which in turn can provide you more info about the coverage of your tests.
+As part of CI, Gradle generates JaCoCo coverage reports from the tests, and CI uploads the coverage data to Codecov.
+Codecov then provides information about test coverage.

 However, because Codecov is known to run into intermittent problems (e.g., report upload fails) due to issues on the Codecov service side, the CI is configured to pass even if the Codecov task failed.
 Therefore, developers are advised to check the code coverage levels periodically and take corrective actions if the coverage level falls below desired levels.